unc-csxl/csxl-ios/README.md

 ### SF Symbols

-One of the absolute best things about developing for Apple platforms is the built-in library of free, ultra-high quality, customizable icons called SF Symbols.
+One of the absolute best things about developing for Apple platforms is the built-in library of free, high quality, customizable icons called SF Symbols.

 We will be downloading a small app conveniently called SF Symbols to browse these icons.
 Click [here](https://devimages-cdn.apple.com/design/resources/download/SF-Symbols-3.3.dmg) to download the app.